wso2/docs-is/en/docs/includes/set-up-recaptcha.md

     ```

     !!! note
-        If you want to set a custom `threshold` value for reCAPTCHA v3 score, you need to add a value between 0 and 1.
+        If you are using reCAPTCHA v3, you can set a custom `threshold` value for  score.
+It should be value between 0 and 1.
 The default value is 0.5.

         ``` toml
         threshold="0.5"